 The AVMA reimburses all expenses associated with attendance at meetings of the ABVS for members or, in the event that a member cannot attend, their alternate.
 The AVMA shall provide staff support and a suitable meeting space for this entity.

 A liaison representative from the COE and a liaison representative from the Association of American Veterinary Medical Colleges will attend meetings of the Board.
 The liaison representatives are non-voting members of the ABVS.

-The ABVS shall, in concert with the standards established jointly by the ABVS and VSOC, have autonomous authority for evaluation of organizations conducting credentialing and board-certification in a distinct field of veterinary medicine and to make decisions regarding recognition of those organizations as veterinary specialties.
+The ABVS shall have autonomous authority to establish standards used for evaluation of organizations conducting credentialing and board-certification in a distinct field of veterinary medicine and to make decisions regarding recognition of those organizations as veterinary specialties.

 The ABVS will be reviewed in compliance with AVMA governance policies.